Zamiell/isaac-faq/README.md

-# The Binding of Isaac: Repentance Modding - Common Responses & FAQ
+# The Binding of Isaac: Repentance Modding FAQ

 <br />